GlobalyHub/Task-Assessments/Front End  React JS Task.md

 - API - https://pokeapi.co/)

 ## Bonus points
-- Implementation using a modern JS framework or library (Preferably React)
+- Implementation using a modern JS framework or library (Preferably React or Vue.js)
 - All the codes are tested (Jest, Jasmine, Mocha, etc.)
 - Implementation of any state management library such as Redux, Vuex, etc.
 - Better UI/UX experience than the provided Sample Project in the reference.